rmatteoda/scada_substations_unrc/README.md

 # TODO
 - Add script or task or job to remove log files each week
 - Test in UNRC PC
-- Add another weather client using openwheater
-- Add api to access data using main module
 - migrate DB from one pc to new version
   - https://www.postgresql.org/docs/9.0/migration.html
   - https://stackoverflow.com/questions/1237725/copying-postgresql-database-to-another-server